necheffa/nsddyn/README.md

 Once the compilation is complete, the binaries will be placed under bin/ and you will need to manually copy them to your desired destination. \
 Currently there is no install target for make but one is planned for the future.

+On new installs the nsddynpasswd file will need to be created manually.
+First touch the file and then chmod and chown it so that root owns the file with read-write permissions and the group which the dynupd daemon will run under has read-only permissions, but world has no permissions.

+## Getting Started

+Fundamentally you only need dynupd started and users in the nsddynpasswd file to start accepting requests.

+Both nsddynum and dynupd will look for the nsddynpasswd in the following locations in the following order: \
+* Path specified by the --passwd-file option
+* $NSDDYN_HOME/etc/nsddynpasswd
+* /usr/local/etc/nsddynpasswd

+So be sure your nsddynpasswd file is in an appropriate place.
+It is recommended to favor the $NSDDYN_HOME method.

+To create a new user account use nsddynum's adduser sub-command.

+To start dynupd, issue the dynupd --zone-file /path/to/zonefile command.

+Currently, dynupd does not provide a mechanism for changing the default listen IP and port. dynupd will listen on localhost:8080.
+A future update will provide override mechanisms to promote interoperability with other programs.

+We recommend using an nginx proxy to connect dynupd to the outside world.

 ## Licensing and Copyright

 nsddyn is released under the terms of the GPLv3 license, a copy of the GPL is provided in the COPYING file located in the root of this repo.